Jabble/tamu-rdm-workshops/modules/introducing-rdm.md

 6. Plan ahead

 ## Exercise: Understanding interests
-- Which of these topics interests you most?
+- Which of these topic titles interests you most?
+What do you expect it will cover and how will this help you?
-- What, if anything, do you hope to gain from the workshop?
+- What, if anything, do you hope to gain from the workshop series?

 ## References
 - DataONE.
 "Primer on data management" [PDF](http://escholarship.org/uc/item/7tf5q7n3)